Campus Sustainability Spotlight

 Midwest Decisions Sciences Institute Conference

 The conference theme of the 2012 Midwest Decision Sciences Institute Conference, hosted at Grand Valley State University, was Sustainability, Innovation, and Global Supply Chain Management.
 THE MWDSI Conference provided multiple learning opportunities for students and professionals.
 Several Seidman College of Business faculty were involved in the conference as track chairs, presenters and discussants.
-A detailed agenda, track schedule, and other conference information can be found here.

 Society of Operations Management 16th Annual International Conference

 Jointly hosted by Grand Valley State University, Indian Institute of Technology Delhi and Indiana Institute of Management Lucknow, the 2012 Annual International Conference of the SOM seeks to disseminate knowledge and share new ideas in managing manufacturing and service operations for businesses as well as for governments, non-governmental organizations and other non-profit organizations.

 Seidman College of Business faculty members have written and published sustainability focused and related books.